-Official data of the State Statistics Service were used to calculate HFC emissions from imported vehicles.
+Official data of the SSSU [23] were used to calculate HFC emissions from imported vehicles.
 The calculation did not include automobiles "VAZ", "GAZ", "UAZ", "Daewoo" produced in Russia or Uzbekistan, as well as cars of domestic and foreign brands produced in Ukraine.

-Activity data for the SAC sub-category for rail transport and heavy machinery were calculated based on input national statistics on exports and imports, as well as on production of rail vehicles.
-For 2014 - 2016, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of hydrofluorocarbons consumption, export and import.
+Activity data for the SAC sub-category for rail transport and heavy machinery were calculated based on input national statistics on exports and imports, as well as on production of rail vehicles[1, 23].
+According to the data obtained from enterprises in 2017 there was no HFC-125 and HFC-32 use for rail transport and heavy machinery.
+For 2014 - 2017, the analytical study, which includes different approaches, particularly extrapolation, expert judgement and other math and statistical methods [20] was taken into account in adjustment of amounts of hydrofluorocarbons consumption, export and import.